Intuit Inc. (INTU)'s Financial Results Comparing With Paylocity Holding Corporation (NASDAQ:PCTY) | New Business Observer

 Liquidity

-1.9 and 1.9 are the respective Current Ratio and a Quick Ratio of Intuit Inc. Its rival Paylocity Holding Corporation’s Current and Quick Ratios are 1.1 and 1.1 respectively.
-Intuit Inc. has a better chance of clearing its pay short and long-term debts than Paylocity Holding Corporation.
+The Current Ratio and a Quick Ratio of Intuit Inc. are 1.9 and 1.9.
+Competitively, Paylocity Holding Corporation has 1.1 and 1.1 for Current and Quick Ratio.
+Intuit Inc.’s better ability to pay short and long-term obligations than Paylocity Holding Corporation.

-Intuit Inc. and Paylocity Holding Corporation Ratings and Recommendations are available on the next table.
+Intuit Inc. and Paylocity Holding Corporation Recommendations and Ratings are available on the next table.

 |Sell Ratings